Riverview Hospital (Coquitlam): Impact of closure

-The Greater Vancouver Mental Health Services had only 115 full-time workers, with over 4,000 patients in the same year.
+In 1992, about 8,000 of the yearly emergency admissions to Vancouver's mental health facilities were people with both drug addictions and mental illnesses.
+That year, Greater Vancouver Mental Health Services employed 115 full-time workers to serve more than 4,000 patients.
 Ex-patients of Riverview were often left without help or financial aid, which caused them to flock toward the Downtown Eastside of Vancouver.